maovidal/buildroot_intel_stick_STK1AW32SC/README.md

 ./scripts/run.sh make intelstick_defconfig
 ```

-As a result, in your host, those are the two relevant folders to be working on:
+These are the two relevant folders on your host:

 - `external_is`: the new external folder with the configs and other related files for this Intel Stick board.
 - `images`: with your valuable results.